zerodivide1/zerodivide1.github.io/_posts/2025-03-31-social-verification.md

 ---
 layout: post
-title: "Two Factory Social Verification in the World of AI"
+title: "Two Factor Social Verification in the World of AI"
 date: 2025-03-31 21:35:00 -0700
 comments: false
 categories: [ thoughts, tech, ai, security ]
 ---

-# Two Factory Social Verification in the World of AI
+# Two Factor Social Verification in the World of AI

 Recently I've been watching the increasing rate of advancement in generative AI with a mixture of amazement and anxiety.
 I won't get into the debates about